gwatai/gwatai/README.md

-- 👋 Hi, I’m Nick
+- 👋 Hi, I’m Nick A Software Engineer
-- 👀 I’m interested in Web development
+- 👀 I’m interested in AI
-- 🌱 I’m currently advancing as a full-stack software engineer
+- 🌱 I’m currently advancing as a Reinforcement Learning Engineer
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me Whatsapp or telegram +254100644779 or email me at gwatainicholas@gmail.com
 - 🕸️ ceo.househunting.co.ke